Practice Dr. Katmer

 apoplexy

-Angina
+Angina pectoris

 What do leeches do to us?

-First of all: the bite of a leech is not painful.
-This is understandable, because in the wild leeches have no interest in being unpleasantly noticed.
+First of all: a leech bite is not painful.
+This is understandable, as leeches in the wild have no interest in being unpleasantly noticed.
 Whether an anesthetic is contained in the saliva to relieve pain is controversial.
-The bites are described as "nettle stings", "mosquito bites", "a slight pulling sensation" or "pricks from injection needles" or even as completely painless.
-A slight itching that may occur afterwards - similar to a mosquito bite - is due to histamine-like substances.
-The bite is also not very painful due to the bite "technique": 3 saw blades arranged in a star shape, each with around 80 calcareous teeth, carefully cut through the skin to reach the desired target - the blood.
-Between the calcareous teeth are openings through which the SALIVA, the leech saliva, is released.
+The bites are described as "nettle stings," "mosquito bites," "a slight pulling sensation," or "the puncture of hypodermic needles," or even as completely painless.
+A possible slight itching that follows—similar to a mosquito bite—is due to histamine-like substances.
+The bite is also relatively painless due to the bite "technique": three star-shaped saw teeth, each with approximately 80 calcareous teeth, carefully cut through the skin to reach their desired target—the blood.
+Between the calcareous teeth are openings through which the saliva, the leech's saliva, is released.

 Active ingredients